What is the Pythagorean theorem?

 a graphic of colorful right triangles

-The Pythagorean theorem says:
+The Pythagorean theorem states:

 “In a right-angled triangle, the square of the hypotenuse is equal to the sum of the squares of the two shorter sides.”